gerth2/gerth2.github.io/_posts/2019-07-28-programming_language_c_syntax.md

 C syntax allows software writers to use numbers in statements.
 THese numbers can be simple integers, like `3` in the sample statement.
 They can also be fractional or *floating point* numbers, such `5.7` in the sample statement.

-A single negative sign (`-`) in front of a number will of course make it negative - `-26` is an allowed constant.
+A single negative sign (`-`) in front of a number will of course make it negative - `-26` is an allowed constant, equal to negative twenty six.

 #### Variables